BreyBatten/webapi-challenge/answers.md

 Describe a Resource?

 Resources are the information we need that are in our databases.
 They tell us what is required and how to have our app set up.
+If a username and password are required information, they would be resources.
+Each resource should be interacted with through the single URL given to it.

 What can the API return to help clients know if a request was successful?